demondragong/distributionofthings.com/content/blog/16-days-of-activism/index.md

 [12] Mathews, S., Abrahams, N., Martin, L. J., Lombard, C., & Jewkes, R. National femicide studies in South Africa (1999 and 2009) – modules on prior police knowledge of intimate partner violence before femicide.

-[13] Clooney Foundation for Justice.
+[13 - 16] Clooney Foundation for Justice.
 Barriers to Justice: Gender-Based Violence in South Africa (2025).
 Sections on case pathways and attrition from rape to reporting, investigation and trial.

-[14] Clooney Foundation for Justice.
-Barriers to Justice: Gender-Based Violence in South Africa (2025).
-Analysis of conviction outcomes for rape and femicide cases that reach the end of the justice process.

-[15] Clooney Foundation for Justice.
-Barriers to Justice: Gender-Based Violence in South Africa (2025).
-Survey findings on reasons why survivors do not report rape to the police.

-[16] Clooney Foundation for Justice.
-Barriers to Justice: Gender-Based Violence in South Africa (2025).
-Survey findings on survivors’ experiences after reporting (waiting times, insensitive treatment, lack of information on rights and services).